-Community-based practices.
+Community-based Practices

 LGBTQ Archival Project Receives Funding from the Engagement Scholarship Consortium